Camiino/HLM-MOCAP/README.md

 3) Step 2.5 — Select Reference Trials
 - File: `Step2-5_references.py`
-- Purpose: For experiments `gewicht`, `greifen`, `praezision`, chooses the files with the most valid rows for markers 4 and 5.
+- Purpose: For experiments `weight`, `grasp`, `precision`, chooses the files with the most valid rows for markers 4 and 5.
 - Output: `Exports/Reference/marker{4,5}_{experiment}.csv` — used as motion templates to fill long leading/trailing gaps in Step 3.

 4) Step 3 — Interpolate and Fill Gaps